 Sushi Spring Buns with Spicey Almond Dip Video Recipe

 I would recommend soaking your almonds for this, at least for an hour.
 Soaking will make them easier to blend and is said to start them sprouting and make it easier for your body to digest.
 It certainly feels like you’re doing the right thing as you drain off the brown soaking water.
 If you prefer you can replace the almonds with peanut butter.

 I use apple cider vinegar in this because I didn’t have any rice vinegar and it has a similar mild sweet taste.
 Some would say this is sacrilege not use rice vinegar in sushi, but for me it tasted great.
 Lots of the rice vinegar I’ve seen has preservatives and other nasties that I avoid.
 Apple cider vinegar is a great substitute for rice vinegar as it smells like rice vinegar and only has a tiny apple flavour that won’t overpower.
 White wine vinegar and balsamic vinegar has a very strong flavour that will overpower.

 You can use any seaweed you like in the middle I’m just using a mixture of nori and sea lettuce.
 Just some Shredded up sheets of nori or nori flakes would also work great.
 This recipe uses long grain brown rice because it’s healthier and I think it has a much better bite and texture.
-Use white rice or sushi rice if you prefer.post on the message boards.
+Use white rice or sushi rice if you prefer.For any comments/questions/help with this recipe post on the message boards.